- Why are personal wheelchair budgets being introduced?

 If someone chooses to use their personal wheelchair budget outside of NHS commissioned services and their assessment indicates the clinical need for accessories (this could for example include specialist seating or pressure-relieving cushions), then the NHS has a duty to provide these either as part of the personal wheelchair budget, or via the commissioned service.
 Decisions on how accessories are provided will need to be made locally on a case by case basis, based on clinical assessments.

 No. Personal wheelchair budgets build on the functionality of the voucher system and all CCGs must ensure vouchers remain available throughout the transition period.
-During 2017/18, all CCGs are expected to publish the details of their personal wheelchair budget offer as part of their personal health budget local offer, usually available on CCG websites.
+All CCGs are expected to publish the details of their personal wheelchair budget offer as part of their personal health budget local offer, usually available on CCG websites.

 NHS England is supporting professionals through a series of events and workshops to share learning and best practice, as well as through online resources and direct support.
 The latest information is available on the NHS England website or you can find out more by emailing firstname.lastname@example.org

-Professionals working in the NHS and local government can access additional resources on the Personal Health Budgets Learning Network.
+Professionals working in the NHS and local government can access additional resources on the Personalised Collaborative Care Network.

 To find out about local eligibility and wheelchair services, please contact your local CCG.